Field Trip or Tour

 - Exploring the World of the Dugout Canoe

-- Discover the world of the indigenous creators of the 1,000 year old dugout canoe and build an understanding of the science and meaning of this amazing find.
+- Learn about the world of the indigenous creators of the 1,000 year old dugout canoe and build an understanding of the science and meaning of this amazing find.

 - Everyday Art and the Fur Trade

-- Discover how fashion and art influence people’s lives past and present!
-With a special focus on 18th century fur trade artifacts, learners examine the stories behind the objects of the past and discover the relevance of art and fashion in the choices they make every day.
+- Learn about how fashion and art influence people’s lives past and present!
+With a special focus on 18th century trade items, learners examine the stories behind the objects of the past and discover the relevance of art and fashion in the choices they make every day.

 - Unearthing the Past